georgringer/news_filter/Readme.md

 ## Usage

-Install the extension just as any other extension.
+- Install the extension just as any other extension.
+Either use the Extension Manager or composer and `composer require georgringer/news-filter`.
+- Create a new plugin and choose *Advanced news filter*
+- Select page of categories & tags and you are done.